kodeklubben/oppgaver/htmlcss/codeclubUK/lesson3/lesson3.md

 #Step 5: Kommentarer { .activity}

 Noen ganger er det lønnsomt å skrive kommentarer i selve html-filen.
 Med kommentarer mener vi ting som er ment for at mennesker skal lese hvis de åpner og ser filen, og ikke for nettleseren å lese og vise.
 Vi gjør dette ved å bruke den spesielle koden:

-Sometimes it is useful to write comments in the html file itself.
-By comments we mean stuff that is meant for humans to read if they’re viewing the file, and not for the browser to read and display.
-We do that by using the special code:

 ```HTML
 <!-- skriv hva som helst her -->